MEL-PREP: EAT LIKE A PHD NUTRITIONIST-JANUARY

 BALANCING YOUR PLATE:

 When you include protein, healthy fats, complex carbs and fibre in one plate, you support stable energy, better blood sugar control and feeling fuller for longer.
-This meal-prep is based on balanced meals that can help you avoid skipping breakfast, having that afternoon crush, with meals that actually support your body, even on busy weeks.
+This meal-prep is based on balanced meals that can help you avoid skipping breakfast, having that afternoon crash, with meals that actually support your body, even on busy weeks.

 FIBRE:

-Fibre is the fuel for your good bacteria.
+Fibre is the fuel for your good gut bacteria.
 Aiming for around 30g of fibre a day helps to keep your gut happy and healthy.

 PROTEIN: